EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### healthcheck

 This command is to periodically check the status of a service.
-It is We can create a command that allows us to know if our container is running correctly. running correctly.
+That is to say, we can create a command that allows us to know if our container is running correctly.

-With the configuration below, Healtcheck will run a curl to localhost, every minute and a half, once 40 seconds have elapsed, if the command takes more than 10 seconds to return a result, it will command takes more than 10 seconds to return a result it will consider it as a failure. failure and if a failure occurs more than 3 times the service will be considered "unhealthy". healthy".
+With the configuration below, Healtcheck will run a curl to localhost, every minute and a half, once 40 seconds have passed, if the command takes more than 10 seconds to return a result it will consider it as a failure and if a failure occurs more than 3 times the service will be considered "unhealthy".

 ```docker
 version: '3.8'